-The Foundation Grant program is designed to contribute to a sustainable foundation of new and established health research leaders, by providing long-term support for the pursuit of innovative and high-impact research programs.
+The Foundation Grant program is designed to contribute to a sustainable foundation of established health research leaders, by providing long-term support for the pursuit of innovative and high-impact research programs.

 The Foundation Grant program is expected to:

-- Support a broad base of health research leaders across all career stages, areas, and health-related disciplines including basic, biomedical research with a demonstrable track record of excellence and impact in their field of study;
+- Support a broad base of health research leaders across all health-related disciplines with a demonstrable track record of excellence and impact in their field of study;

 - Develop and maintain Canadian capacity in health research and other related fields;